 Did you know that 1 in 5 plastics on a beach is a used tampon?
 Yep, that’s pretty gross.
 It’s estimated that 2.4 million tampons are flushed down the toilet every single day in the UK.
 No wonder our beaches are full of them.
-This is where &SISTERS comes in.
+This is where we come in.
 But before we get into that, we reveal how to dispose of tampons and why flushing tampons isn’t the way to do it…

 Most tampons on the market are made from synthetic materials such as rayon.
 These tampons never break down, so they’re travelling through our sewers and either getting stuck in fatbergs or ending up in our precious waterways.